 Suppressed Profiles & Pricing

 Klaviyo's pricing tiers are based on the total number of active profiles in your account.
 An active profile is any profile that isn't suppressed.

-If you navigate to your Account Overview, you will only see active profiles referenced in terms of counting against your plan limit.
-On the Profiles tab of your account, you will see the counts for total Active Profiles and Suppressed Profiles separately.
+Meanwhile, on the Profiles tab of your account, you will see the counts for total Active Profiles and Suppressed Profiles separately, as shown above.

-Automatic Exclusion from Email Sends
+Exclusion from Email Sends

 Keeping vs. Deleting Suppressed Profiles

 Klaviyo's pricing tiers are based on the total number of active profiles; you will never be prompted to upgrade to pay for suppressed contacts, so there is no cost associated with keeping them in your account.
 If you list clean and qualify for a lower pricing tier, make sure to select that lower tier under Account > Billing > Email Billing.

 Klaviyo's segmentation tools can help you gain important business insights.
 If you plan on creating segments to analyze customer behavior, website activity, etc., deleting profiles (even those you can't ultimately email) will skew these segments and make it impossible to get accurate insights.